cksystemsteaching/selfie/README.md

 x = x + 1;
 ```

 Suppose `x` is initialized to `0`.
 After two threads executed that assignment, you probably expect the value of `x` to be `2`.
 However, it turns out the value of `x` could then also be just `1`.
-In order to understand why we need to take a look at the machine code that implements the assignment:
+In order to understand why, we need to take a look at the machine code that implements the assignment:

 ```asm
 ld   t0,-16(gp) // load value at gp-16 into t0